 On 17 September 1923 Sergei and Elisabeth Bortkiewicz settled in Vienna (Albertgasse 10/12) and remained here for six years, with a short break in Paris in 1926, during which they moved regurarly to various rented rooms in sublease, e.g. in the Liechtensteinergasse [23/14], the Wiedener Hauptstrasse [40/10] and the Starkenburggasse [7/11 and 39/20]).

 During their stay in Vienna they were supported in a friendly manner by Paul de Conne, their countryman and previous colleague of Sergei Bortkiewicz at the St. Petersburg Conservatory.
-Not only did Paul de Conne introduce Sergei Bortkiewicz to the Viennese music circle and to Viennese publishers, but also helped the Bortkiewicz couple through his connections with the Ministery of Education in obtaining their Austrian citizenship, which they finally obtained on 27 April 1945.
-Since 1925 they were Bundesbürger mit Heimatrecht in Baden.
-As a result of the Anschluss on 13 March 1938, they were treated as German nationals as from 3 July 1938.
+Not only did Paul de Conne introduce Sergei Bortkiewicz to the Viennese music circle and to Viennese publishers, but also helped the Bortkiewicz couple through his connections with the Ministery of Education in obtaining their Austrian citizenship.
+In 1925 they became Bundesbürger mit Heimatrecht in Baden.
+As a result of the Austrian Anschluss with Germany on 13 March 1938, they were treated as German nationals as from 3 July 1938.
 On 27 April 1945 they became Österreichische Staatsbürger.